ignite/cli/docs/docs/07-cli.md

 **Synopsis**

 Commands for managing Ignite accounts.
 An Ignite account is a private/public keypair stored in a keyring.
-Currently Ignite accounts are used when interacting with Ignite relayer commands.
+Currently, Ignite accounts are used when interacting with Ignite relayer commands.

 Note: Ignite account commands are not for managing your chain's keys and accounts.
 Use